teresa-m/training-material/topics/climate/tutorials/ocean_qcv_analysis/tutorial.md

     - eurosciencegateway
 draft: true
 ---
-# How to run Easy Q.C.V BGC on Galaxy

 The next sections explain how to qualify and calibrate the nitrate sensor mounted on the Argo float **4903881** either tool by tool or by running a pre-defined Galaxy workflow.
 This requires two preliminary steps to prepare the environment.